envlh/tfsl/overview.md

 newlexeme = tfsl.Lexeme("hello" @ tfsl.langs.en_, tfsl.langs.en_, "Q83034")
 ```

-If you have a list of statements, forms, or senses to add, you can also optionally add any of those:
+If you have a list of statements, forms, or senses to add, you can also optionally add any of those after the other arguments:

 ```python
 newlexeme = tfsl.Lexeme("hello" @ tfsl.langs.en_, tfsl.langs.en_, "Q83034",